bosnet/sebak/docs/consensus.md

 ## State Transition

+* If same source address is found in boxes, it will be ignored.; except 'reserved box'. if found in 'reserved box', reserved one will be removed.
+* If same target address is found in boxes after `INIT`, it will wait until the previous is finished.

 ### `INIT` → `SIGN`

 In this state, trying to broadcast new incoming transaction from client to the entire network.